Death by Careless Driving SolicitorsExpert solicitors and barristers in Death by Careless Driving cases

 If you are called to attend a police interview under caution for Causing Death by Careless Driving, you should contact and appoint a solicitor to represent you.

 If there is evidence to suggest that the standard of driving at the time of the collision was below the required standard of a careful and competent driver, the likelihood is that a criminal prosecution will be issued against the suspect.

-Our specialist team of motoring lawyers have significant experience representing suspects and defendants for death by careless driving at the police station, at the Magistrates’ Court and at the Crown Court.
-Causing Death by Careless Driving is a serious offence which can result in a custodial sentence (prison) and in order to ensure that the case is properly analysed and presented before the Court, it is crucial to have a team of experienced motoring lawyers to protect and safeguard your interests.
+Our specialist team of motoring lawyers have significant experience representing suspects and defendants.
+We can help represent you at the police station, at the Magistrates’ Court, and at the Crown Court.
+Causing Death by Careless Driving is a serious offence which can result in a custodial sentence (prison).
+In order to ensure that the case is properly analysed and presented before the Court, it is crucial to have a team of experienced motoring lawyers to protect and safeguard your interests.

 Our solicitors and barristers will guarantee that your case is properly considered, and every aspect of the prosecution case is scrutinised in immense detail.
 In such cases we also instruct our own collision reconstruction experts say that we have a second opinion on the evidence and circumstances which resulted in the fatal collision.

-A conviction for Causing Death by Careless Driving can be life changing for both the victim’s family and the Defendant’s family.
-There is a high risk that a Defendant convicted of Causing Death by Careless Driving will be given a custodial sentence and this will certainly have an impact upon the Defendant’s family and dependants.
+A conviction for Causing Death by Careless Driving can be life changing for both the victim’s and the Defendant’s family.
+There is a high risk that a Defendant convicted of Causing Death by Careless Driving will be given a custodial sentence.
+This will certainly have an impact upon the Defendant’s family and dependants.
 It is therefore important to have an experienced and skilled lawyer that has previous experience of such cases.
 Our lawyers have represented clients where criminal proceedings have been discontinued against suspects and have avoided custodial sentences being imposed on our clients.